GeminiDRSoftware/FitsStorage/docs/reference/source/web.rst

   values of the URI elements, the functions receive a dictionary with a processed version.
 They are mapped in ``apachehandler.mapping_selection``.

-**NB**: in some cases we’ve decided to use the same entry point for different functions, and the callable getting the query will, in turn, act as a second level dispatcher.
+.. note:: In some cases we’ve decided to use the same entry point for different functions, and the callable getting the query will, in turn, act as a second level dispatcher.
   For an example of this, see the :py:mod:`miscfiles` case, where we use a single entry point ("/miscfiles") for a number of functions, depending on the desired action.
 Some of them require extra URI parts, some of them won’t.
 The main handler let’s the more specialized handler in the module to take care.

 Templating
 ==========